sulabh/flashcard/project_status_report.md

     * Enforced `ClampingScrollPhysics` and visible `Scrollbar` widgets across all scrollable screens (Study, Session, etc.) for a rigid, professional UI.
     * Fixed mobile browser viewport bouncing via `overscroll-behavior: none` in `web/index.html`.
 * **Mobile Responsiveness**: Refactored Settings and Selection screens to use vertical/wrapping layouts, ensuring text is never garbled on narrow mobile devices.
+* **Metadata Clarity**: Moved Subject/Grade/Unit metadata labels outside the flashcard component in `StudyScreen` to improve readability and prevent text overlap during animations.
+* **Flexible Filtering**: Added the **"All" option** to Category and Unit selection lists.
+Users can now choose to study an entire Subject or Category at once, significantly increasing study flexibility.

 ### 2. Rich Content & Formatting
 * **Furigana (Ruby Text)**: Custom syntax `_{base}_(_ruby_)` is fully supported across all cards and MCQ options.